Frequently Asked Questions

 When your vaccination record is found, you will receive a link delivered to the email or mobile phone number associated with the vaccination record.
 After entering your four-digit PIN, you will see your COVID-19 vaccination information including your name, date of birth, vaccination date(s), and vaccine manufacturer.
 You will also receive a scannable QR code confirming your vaccine record is authentic.

-Yes.
-You can save your Digital COVID-19 Vaccine Record on your iPhone by taking a screenshot and saving to your camera roll.
+Alternatively, you can take a screenshot of your Digital COVID-19 Vaccine Record and save it to your camera roll.

 Yes.
 You can save your digital vaccine record to Google Pay if you have Android version 5 and Google Play Services version 21.18 or above.